dogukan6durukan/js/README.md

-# Javascript Objects
+# Javascript Practice
-Some practices with objects.
+Some practices with Javascript to achieve enhancement.
+I wrote some of those scripts them because i was bored.